rblack42/Blog/content/2014/12/06/Hangertalk.rst

 and let gravity bring you back to Mother Earth, hopefully with only the slightest bump as the wheels touch down.

+When flying "touch and goes", as soon as the plane is fully under control on the ground, you push the throttle in and take right back off and do it all over again.
+It is this kind of practice that makes you good.

 Any time I fly commercially, I always pay attention to how slight the bump is when that huge airliner hits the runway.
 If the pilot does it well, I make a point to congratulate him/her on a "nice landing".
 Trust me, they appreciate